georgievlb/DevOpsDemo/README.md

     - build and deploy artifact separately
 2. Add a TerraForm cofiguration to stop relying on CloudFormation
 3. Package the kubernetes resources using Helm
-4. Update the cloudformation stack if there's a change to the infrastructure
+4. Update the cloudformation stack when there's a change to the yaml template
 5. Avoid code repetition in pipeline
+6. Break down pipeline into more granular steps.
-6. Add SSL termination to load balancer
+7. Add SSL termination to load balancer
-7. Perform build and test operations inside a container
+8. Perform build and test operations inside a container
+9. Test the pipeline more thoroughly